Skip to content

 mail._domainkey.example.com.
 IN TXT "v=DKIM1; k=rsa; p=<public_key>"

-Where mail is the dkim_selector value from configuration.
+Where mail is the dkim_selector value from configuration and example.com is the host value.

 Mail Sending API